 The slices of bread to use inside the soup must be from a good quality bread (ideally the saltless Tuscan bread), otherwise with industrial breads or poor quality breads made with many additives the final texture will be probably too much slimy.

-*What I’m going to show is an “almost” Ribollita Toscana, because I should use also the Lacinato kale (cavolo nero), but here in Hungary I obviously cannot find it so I used more chard.
+*What I’m going to show is an “almost” Ribollita Toscana, because I should use also the Lacinato kale (cavolo nero), but I didn’t find it so I used more chard.
 But the soup is great too 🙂

 As for all the traditional recipes there are countless versions, but what I do is based on the recipe written by Pellegrino Artusi in his famous cookbook “La scienza in cucina e l’arte di mangiar bene” (“The Science of Cooking and the Art of Fine dining”), a Bible of the modern Italian cuisine.